iggredible/Learn-Vim/ch26_vimscript_variables_scopes.md

 " throws an error
 ```

 You can define an immutable variable with `const`.
+Being immutable, once a variable value is assigned, you cannot reassign it with a different value.

 ```
 const waffle = "waffle"